ElinaZoldnere/Insurance-Application-Part-1/README.md

 - JAR, publishing and scheduled XML export.

 ## Good Practices
-- Hexagonal Architecture (ports and adapters) for version v2 application design.
+- Adoption of Hexagonal Architecture Principles for version v2 application design, with an emphasis on decoupling the core business logic from external concerns like the user interface.
-- Converter (adapter) classes for transferring data between layers.
+- Converter (adapter) classes for transferring data between user interface layer and core layer.
 - Immutable Data Transfer Objects (DTOs) for data exchange (Java Records).
 - SOLID principles for flexibility and maintainability.
 - Inversion of Control (IoC) for decoupling object creation and management from business logic.